ProSeCo-Planning/ros_proseco_planning/README.md

 ### Scenarios

-The scenarios describe different scenarios the algorithm can be evaluated on.
+The scenarios describe different traffic scenarios with which the algorithm can be evaluated.

 ### Evaluator